CumulusNetworks/docs/content/cumulus-netq-45/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 2. Enter a name for the workbench and choose whether to set it as your default home workbench.

-4. Select the cards you would like to display on your new workbench.
+4. Select the cards you would like displayed on your new workbench.

       {{<figure src="/images/netq/create-a-workbench.png" alt="interface displaying the cards a user can select to add to their workbench" width="800">}}

-5. Click **Create** to create your new workbench.
+5. Click **Create**.

 Refer to {{<link url="Access-Data-with-Cards">}} for information about interacting with cards on your workbenches.